igorski/binarcular/README.md

 * _fileReference_ is the file to parse (one of File, Uint8Array or String)
 * _structureDefinition_ is an Object defining a structure (as described above)
-* _offset_ is a numerical index of where in the file's byte Array reading should start this defaults to 0 to start reading from the beginning of the file.
+* _offset_ is a numerical index of where in the file's ByteArray reading should start this defaults to 0 to start reading from the beginning of the file.

 ### Example